 China Southern Airlines has moved up the date for introducing its Boeing 787s on routes to New Zealand, which will make it among the first to operate the 787 on scheduled services in Australasia.
 The airline was previously planning to introduce 787s between Guangzhou Baiyun International Airport and Auckland International Airport from Dec.
 4. However, the carrier has announced that it will begin 787 service on Oct.
 28. No airline currently operates 787s to New Zealand or Australia, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Southern Pushes Forward First 787 Flight To New Zealand".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Southern Pushes Forward First 787 Flight To New Zealand".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.